"What do you get when you get real stressed?

 Third Person Shooter

-Real Life: Simo Häyhä, one of the most renowned snipers in the world, preferred to snipe without the help of a scope, believing that the light reflecting off the scope would give his position away to the opposition, a technique he often used to locate and kill enemy snipers.
+- Simo Häyhä, one of the most renowned snipers in the world, preferred to snipe without the help of a scope, believing that the light reflecting off the scope would give his position away to the opposition, a technique he often used to locate and kill enemy snipers.
 He also didn't trust the lenses to not fog up in the Finnish winter, which was very much an issue with the scopes available at the time.

 - The No Scope Song, as noted in the quote, parodies the fanfare given to them in some games.

 - Many real-life sniper rifles, particularly from (but by no means limited to) the Eastern Bloc, kept iron sights on sniper rifles, and mounted their scopes so as to keep them still useable.
 Some scoped assault rifles such as the Steyr AUG do the same.